-In children and babies, symptoms include feeding difficulties, and possible failure to thrive - difficulty gaining adequate weight.
+In children and infants, symptoms include feeding difficulties, and possible failure to thrive, or difficulty gaining adequate weight.
 At this age, most patients are too young to describe their symptoms.

 Treatment will depend almost entirely on what caused the inflammation:

-- Fundoplication - surgery to treat GERD.
+- Fundoplication: This is surgery to treat GERD.
 Part of the stomach is wrapped around the lower esophageal sphincter, which strengthens it and prevents stomach acid from making its way back to the esophagus.